matteogiorgi/.udot/README.md

+# .UDOT IS NO LONGER MANTEINED

+This repo is obsolite and no longer in use: I have decided to switch to a full fledged desktop environment like Gnome that support both Xorg and Wayland and coupled it with a more minimal version of this repo like [.minidot](https://github.com/matteogiorgi/.minidot).

 # A very effective GNU/Linux config

 This repo contains a minimal configuration of my *dotfiles*, I keep them organized using [GNU Stow](https://www.gnu.org/software/stow/) and they are meant to be used alongside a vanilla install of [Ubuntu](https://ubuntu.com/#download).
 The scripts are in good order and well readable but there wont be no more than the bare essentials.